Mission Statement

 • Best seller lists as published in the New York Times, Publisher’s Weekly, Booklist, as well as author book tours, books into film notices, NPR author interviews, and other media coverage.

-Gifts: The Pendleton Community Public Library accepts gifts of materials; after evaluation by library staff, PCPL reserves the right to donate and/or dispose of items in accordance with the criteria comprising the collection policy.
-Materials in good condition, not added to the library's collection, are sold in the Friends of the Library book sale, or are donated to local charities and institutions.
+The Pendleton Community Public Library accepts gifts of materials; after evaluation by library staff, PCPL reserves the right to donate and/or dispose of items in accordance with the criteria comprising the collection policy.
+Materials in good condition, not added to the library’s collection, are sold in the Friends of the Library book sale, or are donated to an appropriate recipient, such as charities and institutions.
 As a general rule, the library does not accept artifacts.

-The Pendleton Community Library Deselection Guidelines: a Supplement to the Collection Development Policy
+Deselection Guidelines: A Supplement to the Collection Development Policy

 It is the goal of the Pendleton Community Public Library to maintain a collection that not only meets the objective of the mission statement, but also meets the needs of its patrons by providing high quality, relevant, and aesthetically pleasing materials.
 By its very nature, a library collection must be evolving, and evaluation of materials is conducted by all professional library staff on a regular basis.
 The final deselection decision, and the formal evaluation and maintenance of the library’s collection, is the responsibility of the adult and children’s librarians.